PPriyadarsini/PlanetPeace/README.md

 # PlanetPeace
-This is fully Bootstrap based blog website
+This is a fully Bootstrap based blog website